jordanorelli/procmon/README.md

 Objective-C class `ProcWatcher` (that's `[ProcWatcher shared]`, which is defined [here](blob/3767628a0e24c6bccd463a2616f7f5226d4e1c9c/ProcWatcher.m#L6)) and invoking its `startWatching` method.
 This subscribes our `ProcWatcher` instance to OS notifications.
-We'll take a look at what the notification subscription looks like in a bit.
+We'll come back to how the ProcWatcher subscribes to events in a bit.

 #### sidebar: the Run Loop

-After signing up for the notifications, we access the current processes' runloop with `[NSRunLoop currentRunLoop]` and call its [`run`](https://developer.apple.com/reference/foundation/nsrunloop/1412430-run?language=objc) method to run the run loop.
-There are two reasons why we need to start the runloop.
+After signing up for the notifications, we access the current processes' Run Loop with `[NSRunLoop currentRunLoop]` and call its [`run`](https://developer.apple.com/reference/foundation/nsrunloop/1412430-run?language=objc) method to run the Run Loop.
+There are two reasons why we need to start the Run Loop.
 The first has to do with the mechanics of AppKit.
 NSRunLoop represents the event loop underpinning our notification center.
-Without the runloop running, the notification center won't ever pick up any notifications.
+Without the Run Loop running, the notification center won't ever pick up any notifications.
 Apple has a wealth of documentation with respect to the mechanics of Run Loops.
 If you're _extremely curious_ about this part of the project, [this page](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Multithreading/RunLoopManagement/RunLoopManagement.html) has some great literature on how the Run Loop is operating inside of AppKit.

-The other reason we invoke the runloop in this way is that calling our runloop's run method blocks until the runloop itself terminates.
+The other reason we invoke the Run Loop in this way is that calling our Run Loop's run method blocks until the Run Loop itself terminates.
 Since we're invoking the C function from within the Go program's `main` function, we're blocking Go's `main` function, thus preventing `main` from returning.
 If `main` returns in the Go program, the Go runtime ends the process, which is _not_ what